mulesoft/api-console/README.md

 Build tools can be helpful in the CI process to automate documentation release cycle.
 See the [build tools] documentation for more information and build strategies.

-## 5. Theming
+## Theming

-The API console support theming.
+The API Console support theming.
 By default it comes with it's own styling but you can create your own theme and style the console to match your corporate style guide.

 Theming is based on CSS variables and CSS mixins.
 Basic concepts of using the variables and mixins are described in [Polymer 1.0 styling] documentation.
 You can check the [api-console-styles.html](api-console-styles.html) file to see current theme definition and then read [theming documentation] to learn how to create your own theme.

-## 6. CORS
+## CORS

 Cross-origin resource sharing (CORS) allows sharing resources from one domain with other domains.
 Browsers block all requests to other domains but with special set of headers authors can allow other domains to request a resource (Read more in [CORS Wiki]).